nathan818fr/hipay-professional-sdk-js/README.md

     urlCallback: 'https://domain.tld/hipay-callback',
 }).then((response) => {
     if (response.error) {
-        // Hipay reported an error during the request console.log(response.error); // {code: number, description: string}
+        // HiPay reported an error during the request console.log(response.error); // {code: number, description: string}
         return;
     }

-    // Hipay created the new order, you can redirect your customer to the
+    // HiPay created the new order, you can redirect your customer to the
     // payment page!
     console.log(response.result); // {redirectUrl: string}
 }).catch((err) => {